Budibase/website/content/blog/alternatives/sharepoint.md

 Budibase offers a highly scalable per-seat pricing model, distinguishing between the colleagues who build applications and their end users.

-You can build as many applications as you need for free for up to five users in the cloud or twenty users if you self-host.
+You can build as many applications as you need for free if you self-host.
 Our Premium plan is billed at $50 per creator per month and $5 for end users.

 Uniquely, we provide free SSO for all Budibase users.